University chosen to pilot national sport employability scheme

 Canterbury Christ Church University has been selected as one of just ten institutions nationally, to take part in a government scheme to enhance career progression for sports students.

 The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) has been commissioned by the Department for Digital, Culture, Media and Sport.
-The two-year pilot aims for universities to develop endorsed or recognised degree programmes relating to occupations within the sport and physical sector.
+The two-year pilot aims for universities to develop endorsed or recognised degree programmes relating to occupations within the sport and physical activity sector.

 During the pilot, higher education partners will support the development of new CIMSPA membership categories that recognise academic, research and insight professionals, with a pathway to chartered membership.